nod-ai/shark-ai/sharkfuser/README.md

 **Test Requirements:** catch2, lit, filecheck, iree-opt, iree-compile, iree-run-module

-Fusilli interfaces with IREE runtime through static linking (from a source build).
+Fusilli interfaces with IREE compiler and IREE runtime differently.
+The compiler is a heavier dependency (due to LLVM) and so we expect this is prebuilt.
+However through static linking (from a source build).
 It for now works off a CLI distribution to be installed (preferably in `/usr/local/`).
 It uses this to access binaries (like `FileCheck`, `iree-opt`, `iree-compile`, `iree-run-module`) as well as for direct integration of IREE compiler and runtime libraries through the C-API interface.

 Easiest way to get [`lit`](https://llvm.org/docs/CommandGuide/lit.html), [`filecheck`](https://github.com/AntonLydike/filecheck) and IREE tools is through Python (`pip install lit`).
 Everything else should be available via `apt` based install.